KashifKhn/haft/docs/docs/commands/generate.md

 ## File Safety

 Haft never overwrites existing files.
-If a file already exists, it will be skipped with an error:
+If a file already exists, it will be skipped with a warning:

 ```
-Error: file already exists: src/main/java/.../UserController.java
+WARN ⚠ Skipped (already exists) file=src/main/java/.../UserController.java
 ```

-This allows you to safely re-run the command without losing custom code.
+This allows you to safely re-run commands without losing custom code or interrupting your workflow.

 ## Name Validation